Whoever finds a wife finds a good thing and obtains favor from the Lord. Proverbs 18:22

 Geneology from Benjamin to Saul

-8 Shaharaim became the father of children in the field of Moab, after he had divorced Hushim and Baara, his wives.
+8 Shaharaim became the father of sons in the field of Moab, after he had divorced his wives, Hushim and Baara.
 9 By Hodesh his wife, he became the father of Jobab, Zibia, Mesha, Malcam, 10 Jeuz, Shachia, and Mirmah.
-These were his sons, heads of fathers’ households.
+These were his sons, heads of families.

 11 By Hushim, he became the father of Abitub and Elpaal.